istio/istio.io/content/about/notes/0.2/index.md

 - **Multi-Environment Support**.
 Initial support for using Istio in conjunction with other service registries including Consul and Eureka.

 - **Automatic injection of sidecars**.
-Istio sidecar can automatically be injected into a Pod upon deployment using the [Initializers](https://kubernetes.io/docs/reference/access-authn-authz/extensible-admission-controllers/) alpha feature in Kubernetes.
+Istio sidecar can automatically be injected into a pod upon deployment using the [Initializers](https://kubernetes.io/docs/reference/access-authn-authz/extensible-admission-controllers/) alpha feature in Kubernetes.

 ## Performance and quality